 Patient education is an important area where asthma treatment can be improved.
 Asthma is common and controllable.
 Asthma is a disease that is variable, meaning that symptoms may get worse and may improve over time.
 Because of this variability, it is often necessary to review and change the treatment.
 In order to enhance the patient-physician relationship, the patient must be familiar with the following:

-The patient with this type of knowledge can communicate to the physician in order to work out an appropriate treatment plan.
+The patient with this type of knowledge can communicate with the physician in order to work out an appropriate treatment plan.
 The goals of treatment should be understood and agreed upon by both the physician and the patient.

 Environmental control should always be initiated along with taking the appropriate medications.
 If exposure to inducers is avoided, less medication is required.